ftrackhq/ftrack-python/doc/release/migration.rst

 In this release the API has changed name from `ftrack` to `ftrack_api` to solve issues when using the old API in the same environment.

-Any scripts using this API needs to be updated to import `ftrack_api` instead of ftrack.
+Any scripts using this API need to be updated to import `ftrack_api` instead of ftrack.